PATRIC3/p3_docs/docroot/tutorial/rna_seq_submission/submitting_rna_seq_job.md

-# Submitting an RNA-Seq job at PATRIC
+# Submitting an RNA-Seq Job
 ## I. Locating the RNA-Seq Service App.
 1. At the top of any PATRIC page, find the Services tab.
 Click on RNA-Seq Analysis.
 ![Step 1](./images/image1.png)